Bipolar Disorder Market Size and Share

 By Mechanism of Action: Dopamine Modulation Leads While Glutamate Innovation Accelerates

 Glutamate-pathway agents show the highest forward CAGR at 4.78% as ketamine’s rapid antidepressant response validates NMDA receptor targeting.
 Serotonin-norepinephrine reuptake inhibitors preserve utility where cognitive activation is a therapeutic goal, although selective serotonin reuptake inhibitors require mood-stabilizer co-administration.
 GABA modulators and ion-channel stabilizers, led by lithium and lamotrigine, continue as backbone options.
-Mechanistic diversification reduces clinical inertia and broadens prescriber choice throughout the bipolar disorders treatment market.
+Mechanistic diversification reduces clinical inertia and broadens prescriber choice throughout the bipolar disorder market.

 By Disease Type: Bipolar I Dominance Reflects Severity While Bipolar II Recognition Grows